DevRaviX/synapse-gtb/README.md

-# Synapse EIT (HackIndia)
+# Project_Chronos (GTBIT)

-Welcome to the Synapse EIT project!
+Welcome to the Synapse_GBT project_Chronos!
 This repository contains tools for medical data analysis, model training, and a specialized "Surgical Black Box" simulation system with a real-time monitoring dashboard.

 ## Project Structure